vladaspasic/node-registry/README.md

 ```
 The initialzer will be automatically detect by the registry and it will be invoked before the `Server` starts.

-You can also register module manually like this.
+You can also register modules manually like this.

 ```javascript
 Registry.registerModule('myModule', {